One Uber class action lawsuit tentatively reached a $100 million settlement, but a judge struck it down for being unfair to drivers.

 Under the settlement, Uber will block drivers from receiving trip requests until they confirm that they’re willing to transport riders with service animals.
 Drivers who don’t comply with the service animal policy or who refuse to transport riders with service animals will be terminated from the Uber platform.

 The judge certified the class and plaintiffs nationwide are now eligible to join.
 But the lawsuit does not provide for class-wide monetary relief.
-Instead, the class will not waive their right to pursue damages claims (i.e. an individual lawsuit).
+Instead, the class may pursue damages claims via individual lawsuits.

 In 2014 the National Federation of the Blind sued Uber on behalf of all blind individuals in California who use a service animal and were denied rides.
 The lawsuit was a response to allegations that some blind riders were refused service by Uber drivers who did not want guide dogs in their vehicles.